Warracknabeal Levee Project

 During the 2011 floods, Council and residents constructed an earth-wall 8.6 kilometre levee using earthmoving equipment.
 They also used 120,000 sandbags to reinforce the levee and individually sandbagged 400 homes.
 After the flood, Council removed sections of the levee and left some of it intact.

 Previous discussions with the community indicated general support for a flood protection levee based on the 2011 experience, but Council wants to see if that support is still there.
 Council is also seeking input into where a levee is required and areas where it may not be needed.
 For example, increasing the height of existing walking tracks in some circumstances may provide enough protection from flood waters in specific areas of the township.
 This is the kind of feedback we are seeking from the community.

-• If you would like more information, download the Warracknabeal and Brim Flood Investigation - Hydrology and Hydraulics report
+For more information, download the Warracknabeal And Brim Flood Investigation Hydrology And Hydraulics Lr

 Yarriambiack Shire Council have installed signs along the Yarriambiack Creek that will indicate where the proposed levee will be located in Warracknabeal.
 Adjacent to each sign is a peg that shows the height of the proposed levee.